 - Support clinical meaningfulness of progression-free survival through symptomatic benefit

-We would like to collaborate with other investigators to develop and validate new language versions of our instruments.
-Contact us at firstname.lastname@example.org for more information.
+We are interested in collaborating with other investigators to develop and validate new language versions of our questionnaires.
+Contact us at email@example.com for more information.

-NOTE: Our instruments may not be modified or translated into another language without the express written consent of the copyright holder (see Notice of Copyright below).
+NOTE: Our questionnaires may not be modified or translated into another language without the express written consent of the copyright holder (see Notice of Copyright below).

 The MDASI, BPI, BFI, TNAS, AASIS, and their derivatives may not be used or reproduced without permission.
 Failure to comply may result in legal action.
 Please use our order form to request the instrument(s) you need.
 Fees may apply.

-Our symptom assessment tools are understandable even by grade-school children, according to the Flesch scoring systems described below.
+Our symptom assessment questionnaires are understandable even by grade-school children, according to the Flesch scoring systems described below.